shanemhansen/beam-shim/README.md

 gsutil cat ${OUTPUT}* | head
 ```

 Expected results: 1 line of JSON per Result.
-Which is an array of Cells
+Which is an array of Cells.
+Note that your results won't match those below because you are dumping from your table.
+You will need
+to have an actual bigtable instance with data in order to test.
 ```
 [{"family": "column", "qualifier": "greeting", "timestamp": 1668719170.905, "value": "Hello World!"}, {"family": "column", "qualifier": "greeting", "timestamp": 1668719033.208, "value": "Hello World!"}]
 [{"family": "column", "qualifier": "greeting", "timestamp": 1668719171.015, "value": "Hello Cloud Bigtable!"}, {"family": "column", "qualifier": "greeting", "timestamp": 1668719033.209, "value": "Hello Cloud Bigtable!"}]